-Begin by logging into the SIS at case.edu/sis with your CWRU Network ID and password.
+Begin by logging into SIS at case.edu/sis with your CWRU Network ID and password.

 From Student Home, click the Academics tile, then click the Academic Progress tile.

-Alternatively, from the NavBar, select Navigator > Academics > Academic Progress.
+Alternatively, from the NavBar, select Menu > Academics > Academic Progress.

 The Academic Requirements Report appears.

-These symbols appear next to classes in the report that the student has taken, is currently taking, or is planning to take to satisfy a requirement.
-Classes with the Planned symbol indicate that the class is in the student's Planner, which is an optional Student Center planning tool.
+These symbols appear next to classes in the report that you have taken, are currently taking, or are planning to take to satisfy a requirement.
+Classes with the Planned symbol indicate that the class is in your Planner, which is an optional Student Center planning tool.

-If a class does not have a symbol next to it, then the student has not yet taken or planned to take that course.
+If a class does not have a symbol next to it, then you have not yet taken or planned to take that course.

-For an unsatisfied requirement, a list of classes that can satisfy the requirement appear in the section.
+For an unsatisfied requirement, a list of classes that can satisfy the requirement appears in the section.

 Beneath each header are the following: